 Our ability to make payments of the principal of, to pay interest on, or to redeem our indebtedness in cash, depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
 We have not generated material revenue from operations to date, and our business may not generate cash flow from operations in the future sufficient to service our indebtedness and make necessary capital expenditures.
-In addition, the March 2023 Senior Convertible Note would contain, and any future indebtedness may contain, restrictive covenants, including financial covenants.
+In addition, the 2024 Convertible Notes contain, and any future indebtedness may contain, restrictive covenants, including financial covenants.
 These payment obligations and covenants could have important consequences on our business.
 In particular, they could: